nmattia/nmattia.com/posts/2019-01-15-easy-peasy-nix-versions.md

 each package in a directory defining its URL and version separately (I tend to get lost with the latter).
 Two more files are involved: one that acts as glue between JSON and Nix, and one that automatizes the package updates.
-It's not a full-blown solution like [require.nix] but it does the job very well for small- to medium-sized project.
+It's not a full-blown solution like [require.nix] (a.k.a. [flake.nix]) but it does the job very well for small- to medium-sized project.

 ## Specifying and fetching third-party packages